 Growing to serve Colorado, H&E acquires Contractors Equipment Center (CEC), significantly expanding presence in the Colorado market.
 Soon after, H&E acquires Rental Inc, gaining five new locations to fill the gap and provide solid coverage in the Florida Panhandle, south Alabama and west Georgia.

 In addition to two acquisitions, H&E opens a new location in Aledo, TX, and relocates four facilities to larger and more convenient locations.

 With over 20 years of leadership and contribution to the company, Brad Barber is appointed to Chief Executive Officer, President, and Director.
 Mr. Barber succeeds previous Chief Executive Officer John M. Engquist, who is appointed to Executive Chairman of the Board of Directors to lead strategic planning and oversee mergers and acquisitions.

 H&E completes the acquisition of We-Rent-It (WRI), a non-residential construction-focused equipment rental company in Texas.
 With the six WRI locations, H&E expands its presence to 22 branches in Texas and increases service to the central portion of the state.
 The acquisition, along with the concurrent opening of a new branch in North Phoenix, AZ, brings the total number of H&E locations across the nation to 96.

 Executive Officers for H&E Equipment Services, Inc. are as follows:

-- John M. Engquist, Chief Executive Officer and Director
+- John M. Engquist, Executive Chairman and Director

-- Bradley W. Barber, President and Chief Operating Officer
+- Bradley W. Barber, Chief Executive Officer, President, and Director

 - Leslie S. Magee, Chief Financial Officer and Secretary